shantanu27/iamshantanu.com/_posts/2018-07-16-twitter-analytics.md

 	<img src="{{ '/img/posts/07_twitter_analytics-3.jpg' | site.baseurl }}" alt="Twitter Analytics" title="Source: Digital Trends">
 </header>

-As the title suggests, we designed, developed, and deployed a web service that met the throughput, budget, and query requirements set for this project.
+Twitter generates enormous amounts of data per day, and that data can be used to build APIs that make the platform even better.
+As the title suggests, we designed, developed, and deployed a web service that was high performant, reliable, and scalable, all done within the budget allocated for our team.
 We were given over 1 Terabyte of raw tweets for our consumption.
-We, team of 3, had to design a high performant, reliable, and scalable web service that met the high throughput requirements within the budget.
+We implemented 4 queries (APIs) for our web service which used this data in a processed form.
 This was a massive project which spanned over a month.

 ### What did I use?
 - Java